elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/index.md

     :fontawesome-solid-arrow-right: **General Learning Outcomes:**
     By the end of the course, learners will be able to:
-    &emsp;1. create FAIR and open training material from the start
+    &emsp;1. create FAIR and open training material from the start.
-    &emsp;2. apply FAIR principles to all elements of training material
+    &emsp;2. apply FAIR principles to all elements of training material.
-    &emsp;3. use AI tools in content creation of FAIR training material
+    &emsp;3. use AI tools in content creation of FAIR training material.

     </br>